shurd/qualityprinter/README.md

 * In pronterface, press "Print"
 * Once the device has begun printing the first layer, press "Quality Print"
 * The printer will now pause after the first layer and analyze what has been printed and report the error back.
+##Device/Printer Settings
+Here I will explain how/where to account for differences in printer bed size, device size, and printer bed offset